O-notation in algorithm analysis: Primitive properties

 \begin{example}[Cost\-/models for abstract state machines] An abstract state machine specifies costs for reading or writing a memory location through a given symbol.
 Reading an addition symbol $+$ at $(x, y) \in \TN^2$ --- $x + y$ --- could be assigned a logarithmic cost as described above. \end{example}

-\subsection{Primitive properties}
+\section{Primitive properties}

 Complexity analysis aims to classify and compare algorithms based on their resource consumptions; the less an algorithm uses resources to solve a given problem, the better it is compared to other algorithms which solve the same problem.
-The resource\-/consumptions of the algorithms to solve a problem $P : X \to Y$ are elements of $\rc{X}$.
-The most general way to compare them is to define a preorder $\domi \; \subset \rc{X} \times \rc{X}$.
-This relation should capture the intuitive concept of a resource\-/consumption $f \in \rc{X}$ being either better or equivalent to the resource\-/consumption $g \in \rc{X}$ --- in some sense.
-For brevity, we use the term dominated by.
+The cost functions of the algorithms to solve a problem $\function{P}{X}{Y}$ are elements of $\rc{X}$.\footnote{$\rc{X} = X \to \nonn{\TR}$; see \sref{Notation}.} The most general way to compare them is to define a preorder\footnote{A preorder on a set $X$ is a reflexive and transitive relation $\relationin{\preleq}{X}$.} $\relationin{\domi}{\rc{X}}$.
+This relation should capture the intuitive concept of a cost function $f \in \rc{X}$ being either better than or equivalent to the cost function $g \in \rc{X}$ --- in some sense.
+For brevity, we use the term \emph{dominated by}.

 \begin{note}[Not worse] It is tempting to use the phrase \emph{not worse than} instead of \emph{better or equivalent}.
 However, the former means better, equivalent, \emph{or incomparable}, which is not what we want. \end{note}